Children found alive in the ‘worst place’ Toronto Police sergeant has ever seen

 The sergeant got out a knife to unlatch the door, but said he still couldn’t get it open.
 There was an extension cord tied to the door, and then tied to an adjacent closet door he managed to break open.

-TEMS then arrived and found the kids to be ‘malnourished and covered in flee bites.’
+TEMS then arrived and found the kids to be “malnourished and covered in flea bites.”

 Children Services knew where Ortiz worked.
 She was then contacted and police say Ortiz arrived at the scene around 2:30 in the afternoon.